 3. Their inner worlds — hopes, worries, history

-The Gottmans use the term "love maps" for the detailed knowledge partners hold of each other's inner life: current stresses, old friends, private ambitions.
-Happy couples keep these maps updated by asking open questions, because people change and an out-of-date map leads to feeling unseen.
+The Gottmans use the term "love maps" for the detailed knowledge partners hold of each other's inner life: current stressors, ongoing ambitions, old friendships, private fears, things they're quietly proud of and things they're embarrassed about.
+Happy couples keep these maps actively updated by asking open, genuinely curious questions — because people change, and an out-of-date map means one partner is responding to who the other used to be rather than who they actually are now.

 4. Stress that has nothing to do with the relationship

-Work pressure, family, money worries — couples who process outside stress together, without trying to immediately fix it, protect the relationship from absorbing it.
-The goal of this conversation is to feel understood, not to solve the problem.
+Work pressure, difficult family dynamics, financial anxiety, health worries — couples who process outside stress together, without immediately trying to fix it, protect the relationship from absorbing that stress as relationship conflict.
+The goal of this conversation is to feel understood, not to arrive at a solution.

-Gottman's research found that roughly 69 percent of relationship conflicts are "perpetual" — rooted in lasting differences of personality or values.
-Happy couples do not resolve these; they keep an ongoing, good-humoured dialogue about them rather than letting them harden into gridlock.
+Gottman's research found that roughly 69 percent of relationship conflicts are "perpetual" — rooted in lasting differences of personality, values, or preferred life style that don't resolve cleanly.
+Happy couples don't solve these; they sustain an ongoing, good-humoured dialogue about the differences, rather than pushing for a resolution that isn't coming or letting the differences harden into gridlock.

 7. Their shared future